 Tips & Tricks

-How to Grow Fiddle Leaf Fig
+How to Grow Fiddle Leaf Fig in India

 You must have heard of this one as a garden lover.
 An every gardener’s must have, the fiddle leaf fig also called as the Ficus Lyrata makes a stunning architectural statement in any room of your home or as an office plant They are popular for their beautiful foliage, and can grow over 6 feet tall indoors, making them a bold and eye-catching addition to any home.
 Their shiny green leaves, unique shape, and graceful silhouette make them perfect for stunning photos.
 This one was proob